contentful/template-marketing-webapp-nextjs/.github/ISSUE_TEMPLATE/proposal.md

 ## The problem

 <!--
-Start with the describing the problem you want to solve -->
+Start with describing the problem you want to solve -->

 ## The proposed solution